-When looking at the breadth of distance education offerings within each subject area, ABE/ASE provides the greatest scope of noncredit distance education programming (i.e., fully online, hybrid/blended, web enhanced) relative to the number of institutions it is offered at, followed by DSPS, and ESL.
-Among 47 institutions that offer noncredit ABE/ASE, 34% (n=16) offer web-enhanced noncredit ABE/ASE, 15% (n=7) offer hybrid or blended noncredit ABE/ASE, and 6% (n=3) offer fully online noncredit ABE/ASE.
+When looking at the breadth of distance education offerings within each subject area, CTE provides the greatest scope of noncredit distance education programming (i.e., fully online, hybrid/blended, web enhanced) relative to the number of institutions it is offered at, followed by ABE/ASE, and ESL.
+Among the 47 institutions that offer noncredit CTE, 40% (n=19) offer web enhanced noncredit CTE, 28% (n=13) offer hybrid or blended noncredit CTE, and 11% (n=5) offer fully online noncredit CTE.
+This is a substantial increase from the last year when out of the 35 institutions that offered noncredit CTE, only 20% (n=7) offered web-enhanced noncredit CTE, 6% (n=2) offered hybrid or blended noncredit CTE, and 3% (n=1) offered fully online noncredit CTE.

-Among 36 institutions that offer noncredit DSPS, 25% (n=9) offer web-enhanced noncredit DSPS, 14% (n=5) offer hybrid or blended noncredit DSPS, and 6% (n=2) offer fully online noncredit DSPS.
+Among 43 institutions that offer noncredit ABE/ASE, 37% (n=16) offer web-enhanced noncredit ABE/ASE, 14% (n=6) offer hybrid or blended noncredit ABE/ASE, and 5% (n=2) offer fully online noncredit ABE/ASE.

-Twenty-four percent (n=17) of the 70 institutions that offer noncredit ESL offer web-enhanced noncredit ESL, 10% (n=7) offer hybrid or blended noncredit ESL, and 4% (n=3) offer fully online noncredit ESL.
+ESL also reflects an increase in the use of distance education for its' noncredit courses compared to last year.
+Thirty-six percent (n=27) of the 76 institutions that currently offer noncredit ESL offer web-enhanced noncredit ESL (compared to 24%, 17 of 70 institutions in 2017), and 16% (n=12) offer hybrid or blended noncredit ESL (compared to 10%, n=7 in 2017).

-NONCREDIT OFFERINGS BY SUBJECT AREA
+NONCREDIT DISTANCE EDUCATION OFFERINGS BY SUBJECT